iiasa/CWatM/docu/data.rst

 Mask map
 ---------

-* mask map or coordinates to model only regions or catchments
+* mask map or coordinates to model only regions or catchments (value in mask = 1)
 * maps or coordinates for station to print time series

 .. image:: _static/mask_rhine.jpg